-Swimming pool bubblers are a super popular water feature for a lot of pool owners, especially for folks with a spa addition to their pool.
-Bubblers are small fountains that create columns of water in shallow areas of your pool.
-They are most commonly used on shallow shelves, spas, and pool steps.
+Swimming pool bubblers are a super popular water feature for many pool owners, especially for folks with a spa addition to their pool.
+Bubblers are small fountains that create water columns in shallow areas of your pool.
+They are commonly used on shallow shelves, spas, and pool steps.
 Below, I’ll walk through some of the main benefits and watch-outs of pool bubblers, get into some design concepts and some of my favorite design inspiration, and finish up with some installation tips.
 Ready?
 Let’s get started.

 Outside of being pretty to look at, bubblers provide a few additional benefits for your pool.